 Who Might Need to Be Protected/Considered?

-The issue of identifying a research subject is fairly straightforward in conventional research where a patient is assigned randomly to one intervention or another, and the overarching regulations governing research were designed with this type of clinical research in mind.
+The issue of identifying a research subject is fairly straightforward in conventional research, and the overarching regulations governing research were designed with this type of research in mind.

 The Federal Policy for the Protection of Human Subjects, also known as the Common Rule, is a set of rules for the protection of human subjects (45 CFR 46 subpart A).
 The Common Rule defines a human subject as “a living individual about whom an investigator (whether professional or student) conducting research obtains